 One of the highlights of our field trip was the tractor ride.
 The ride itself is beautiful, the scenery is stunning and the kids were all over the moon about being on a hayride… so it was a relaxing and fun trip for all.
 While on our tractor ride, we learned that Cedar Hill is a 280 acre farm that has been in the Middleton family since 1660.
 Many changes have occurred over the past few decades as far as what crops to grow and harvest.
 The farm now focuses their agricultural development on cattle and pumpkin, squash and hay crops.

 After our wagon ride, the kids ventured off into the Kiddie corn maze.
 I love that the kids can run through the maze while you watch them get lost and problem solve to make their own way out.
 This activity was excellent for autonomy.
 There is also a larger corn maze for those more adventurous.
 This years 8 acres maze design is in honor of Nathan; visit http://www.iamnathan.org to learn his story.

 Last but not least, the kids got to pick their own pumpkin.
 It’s adorable to watch the little ones wonder through the patch to find the perfect one.
 I was impressed at the selection of different colored pumpkins available this year.
 Not just your standard orange but white, green and even PINK!!!

 On our way out I couldn’t help but head into the gift shop to splurge on some homemade kettle corn that was freshly popped during our visit!
-The boys picked apples as their snack, I got a little bite and nothing beats fresh apples from a local orchard.
+The boys picked apples as their snack, nothing beats fresh apples from a local orchard.

 I love that Cedar Hill Farm is invested in the community.
 They not only celebrate the fall harvest with a festival but are also open in the spring time for Easter and other events throughout the year.
 They also have a stand at the Waldorf Farms Market.